 FFA and BMI at Baseline

-After adjusting for age, gender, race/ethnicity, Tanner stage, menarche and physical activity and inactivity, body mass index was found to be greater across increasing categories of FFA in boys only.
+After adjusting for age, gender, race/ethnicity, Tanner stage, menarche and physical activity and inactivity, BMI was found to be greater across increasing categories of FFA in boys only.

 |Frequency of FFA||All, BMI||Girls, BMI||Boys, BMI|